 - Locks In Moisture To Hydrate And Protect Skin'S Delicate Microbiome

 - Gentle, Non-Comedogenic Formula Is Suitable For Daily Use On Face And Body

 - Pack of 20: 20 bags of sunscreen are available for use, individually packaged, safe and hygienic, perfect for travel use.

 - The effect is obvious: High power sunscreen, no fear of ultraviolet rays, resist summer UV, SPF46+, delay ultraviolet radiation for 500 minutes+

 If you click Buy on Amazon and make a purchase, I'll earn a small commission at no additional cost to you.

-You could also purchase some plastic refillable bottles (ones which hold less than 100 ml) to put your sunscreen into if you are putting it into your hand luggage.
-If you are taking a sunscreen specifically for the face, it will usually be under this limit anyway, and you could always consider purchasing a travel-sized sunscreen bottle for convenience, if that works better for you.
-Just makes sure these all go into a clear bag before you reach security.
+You could also purchase some plastic refillable bottles (ones that hold less than 100 ml) to put your sunscreen into if you are putting it into your hand luggage.
+If you are taking sunscreen specifically for the face, it will usually be under this limit anyway, and you could always consider purchasing a travel-sized sunscreen bottle for convenience if that works better for you.
+Just ensure these all go into a clear bag before reaching security.

 In short, sunscreen is considered a liquid when you fly, so you’ll have to make sure your products comply with any ordinary regulations in place for other liquids, which can vary slightly between countries and governments.
-It’s important to make sure that you do bring your sunscreen with you, nevertheless, and there are a few ways you can travel with your essential product.
+It’s important to ensure that you bring your sunscreen with you, nevertheless, and there are a few ways you can travel with your essential product.